itaru2622/bluesky-selfhost-env/README.md

 Currently, my latest release is <strong>2025-09-13</strong>, based on the <strong>2025-09-13</strong> code from bluesky-social.<br>

+### Special notes about upstream breaking changes regarding selfhost

+- changes in Aug-Sep 2025, atproto-proxy(bluesky proxy header) is required within social-app, which value can tune only build time but not runtime.<br>
+  impact: there is no way 'build once, run with any DOMAINs' regarding social-app<br>
+  changes on selfhosting as the result:<br>
+   - for your own domain, you can re-use most prebuild images, with social-app built by yourself.
+   - for prebuild DOMAIN (mysky.local.com), you can re-use all prebuild images.
+   - it is better to test with prebuild domain first, before trying your own domain.
+   - to follow this upstream changes, build-phase is also changed and splited into two parts as below:
+      - (regacy) ```make build``` for most components, excepts social-app.
+      - added    ```make build-domainize``` for social-app specializing to your own domain.

 ## <a id="status"/>Current status regarding self-hosting

 As shown below, most features work as expected in the self-hosting environment.<br>